Bayonetta (character): Conception and design

 Given the suggestion to create another action game by producer Yusuke Hashimoto, project director Hideki Kamiya decided to create a female lead, having felt he had already done all that could be done with male protagonists.
 To this end, he told character designer Mari Shimazaki to create her with three traits: a female lead, a modern witch, and to use four guns.
 Her name was inspired by a bayonet, meant to imply there was "more to her than meets the eye", while her four guns were named parsley, sage, rosemary and thyme after the old English ballad, "Scarborough Fair", due to Kamiya's love of folk music.
+Her birth name, Cereza, means "cherry" in Spanish.
 The process, which took a full year, went through a hundred character designs and alterations, with early appearances resembling a traditional witch, with a frayed black outfit and a "veil-like look" on her head.
 The outfit color persisted, described by Shimazaki as being her "theme color" due to being a witch.
 She was given longer legs and arms to make her more appealing as an action-game character, countering what Shimazaki felt was a trend of female characters in such games having short and thin limbs.
 Her limbs and the rest of her design were appealing to Kamiya, and development proceeded on the character's attire.

 Bayonetta's beehive hairstyle in the first game was an aspect Shimazaki insisted on, using it as an alternative to the usual pointed hat seen on witches.
 However, despite concerns, Kamiya had no qualms about the hairstyle one way or another.
-She was additionally given glasses at Kamiya's insistence, intended to differentiate her from other female characters as well as give her a "sense of mystery and intelligence", though Shimazaki attributed it to possibly his preference for women with glasses.
+She was additionally given glasses at Kamiya's insistence, intended to differentiate her from other female characters as well as give her a "sense of mystery and intelligence", although Shimazaki attributed it to possibly his preference for women with glasses.
 Her guns were modeled after a derringer pistol, in order to remain convincing and familiar, as well as to make her weapons "capable of rapid fire; a simple, rugged gun".
 Kamiya approved the idea, on the grounds that he felt the weapon would look "hot" in a female hand.
 Holsters were additionally considered for her feet, however the developers discarded the idea after feeling it wasn't feminine.